Building The New City Center

 Nance Plaza Reimagined - Public Space - Completed Spring 2021

-HTC Aspire HUB - Coworking Center - Ongoing Set to Open Fall 2021
+HTC Aspire HUB - Coworking Center - Completed Fall 2021

-Underground Utility Infrastructure - Ongoing Phase 1 Core Infrastructure will be competed Fall 2021
+Underground Utility Infrastructure - Ongoing - Phase 1 Core Parking Lot Infrastructure competed Summer 2022

 9th Avenue North Historic Preservation and Adaptive Reuse - Ongoing City Funded Phase Complete Fall 2021